Red Flags: Are You Being Emotionally Manipulated?

 7. Using fear to control another person.
 For instance, a person may use threats of violence or physically intimidating body language.

 8. Using social inequities to control another person.
-For example, a neurotypical person might attempt to use a cognitive disability to demean another person or dismiss their experiences.
+For example, a neurotypical person might attempt to use a cognitive disability to demean or ridicule another person or dismiss their experiences.

-9. Passive-aggression.
+9. Passive-aggressive behavior.
 This is a broad category of behavior that includes many strategies such as guilt-tripping, giving backhanded compliments, and more.
 Passive-aggression is a way of voicing displeasure or anger without directly expressing the emotion.

 10. Giving a person the silent treatment.
 It’s fine to ask for time to reflect on an argument or to tell someone who deeply hurt you that you no longer wish to speak to them.
 But ignoring a person to punish them or make them fearful is a manipulative tactic.